Teksta versija

 Section 17.
 Products, which in accordance with inter-state agreements entered into and the procedures laid down therein are recognised by Member States of the European Union, Turkey or the states of the European Economic Area shall be recognised in Latvia.

 Section 18.
-(1) The Ministry of Economics shall publish information on the official website on the product contact point, which has been established according to the requirements laid down in Article 9 of Regulation (EC) No 764/2008.
+(1) The Ministry of Economics shall publish information on the official website on the product contact point which is maintained in accordance with the requirements laid down in Article 9 of Regulation No 2019/515.

-(2) The Ministry of Economics shall organise and manage the operation of the product contact point according to the principle of good administration and in accordance with the requirements laid down in Article 10 of Regulation (EC) No 764/2008.
+(2) The Ministry of Economics shall organise and manage the operation of the product contact point in accordance with the principle of good administration and the requirements laid down in Article 9 of Regulation No 2019/515.

-Chapter VIII.
-Administrative Offences in the Field of Goods Subject to Conformity Assessment and Competence in the Administrative Offence Proceedings
+Administrative Offences in the Field of Products Subject to Conformity Assessment and Competence in the Administrative Offence Proceedings

 [10 October 2019 / This Chapter shall come into force on 1 July 2020.
 See Paragraph 5 of Transitional Provisions]